 "10 Titles to Pick Up Now," O Magazine * Top 10 Summer Reads, Saturday Evening Post * Best of July, Goodreads * Best Memoirs and Biographies of the month, Amazon * Best Books of July, Signature Reads * Best Books of the Month, O Magazine * New and Noteworthy, Poets & Writers, Page One * Best Books of July, Christian Science Monitor

-Here are some events coming up.
+Here are some public events coming up.
 I am excited to see you there!

 July 20 - Cambridge Public Library, Cambridge, Massachusetts at 6:30 PM

 Aug 1 - Bookbug, Kalamazoo, Michigan (my hometown!), at 6 PM